nosovk/flowershow/content/Projects/LIV/Tech.md

 Existing mechanism is super flexible in providing custom scenarios.
 The main goal from the start was to allow building different motivation schemas for different kinds of users that participate in a call.

 ### blocklist
-Time to time users want to blacklist some other usres.
+Time to time users want to blacklist some other users.
 There could be different reasons.
-If user blocks somebody we immediately remove blocked user from calls, gallery etc.  And also we store the reason, for additional analysis.
-For example, we can issue penalty to streamer for Nudity, or, if there is lots of harassment blocks we can block user.
+If a user blocks somebody we immediately remove the blocked user from calls, gallery etc. And also we store the reason, for additional analysis.
+For example, we can issue penalty to streamer for Nudity, or, if there are lots of harassment blocks, we can block a user.
 ![[OLO-user-blocklist.png]]

 ### chat